fedemoretto11/ecommerce-app-coderhouse/README.md

 -  **Integrations with MercadoPago API:** One of the next improvements to be made in the App is the implementation of the MercadoPago API through it's sandbox to enhance the user experience and provide a complete simulated purchasing service.
 - **Add shipping section:** Another aspect to improve the user experience is to add options for shipping.
 - **Modify login timing:** Currently, the user must register and log in upon opening the application.
 The modification to be implemented involves allowing the user to perform these actions only when they need to confirm a purchase or verify personal information, such as user data or past orders.
 This way, we aim to enhance the user experience by providing more flexibility and reducing entry barriers into the system.

+### APK Installer

+Inside the apk folder, you will find a file called `super-music-changuito.apk` that will allow you to install version 1.0.0 on your mobile device. **_Currently only available for Android_**

 _Thanks for taking the time to explore my project!
 This application is the result of my effort and learning during the CoderHouse App Development course.
 Your interest and support means a lot to me on this journey of learning and practice.
 I hope you enjoy exploring the app as much as I enjoyed developing it._